 If you tried this recipe, please let me know about it in the comments below.
 I always love hearing from you!
 Don’t forget to Subscribe to This Healthy Kitchen to be among the first to get my new recipes!
 You can also FOLLOW ME on Facebook, Instagram, Pinterest and Twitter to see more delicious food and get all the latest updates.

-- 1 19 oz can chickpeas drained & rinsed
+- 15 ounce can chickpeas drained & rinsed (or 1.5 cups cooked)

-- 2 tbsp rolled oats, gluten free if preferred
+- 2 tablespoons rolled oats gluten free if preferred

-- Preheat your oven to 425 degrees and line a large baking tray with parchment paper.
+- Preheat your oven to 400 degrees F (204 degrees C) and line a baking sheet with parchment paper.
+Set aside.

-- Add all the ingredients, except the oats, to your food processor and process until finely chopped and combined, but not pureed.
-(You want a little bit of chunk.)
-Then add the oats and pulse once or twice to combine.
+- Add all the ingredients to your food processor and pulse until finely chopped and combined, but not pureed.
+(You want to keep some texture.)

-- Form the batter into golf sized balls using your hands, and flatten into a nugget shape.
-Place on your baking tray and repeat with remaining batter.
-You should make about 20 nuggets in total.
+- Squeeze the chickpea mixture into golf-sized balls in your hands, and then gently flatten and shape into a disc shape.
+Place it on your baking tray and repeat with the remaining batter.
+You should get 15 nuggets.